 To decorate

 • Use a knife to slice off the domed tops of each cake (you can save and eat later).
 Fill and frost the cakes with a thin layer of frosting.
 Refrigerate for a couple of hours.
 Then frost the cake with a smooth finish.
 I used the Wilton Angled Spatula and the Wilton Icing Smoother to frost the cake.
 I used the Wilton Disposable Pastry Bag fitted with a Wilton #4B Pastry Tip to pipe buttercream onto the top of the cake.
 I used Wilton Sprinkles to decorate the cake.
 Slice and enjoy.
+To get 24 servings, slice cake into 12 pieces (like cutting a pie).
+Then cut each of the 12 pieces in half since each slice is very tall.
 Store leftover cake in the refrigerator, covered, for up to a week.
 It tastes the best in the first few days.

 You might also like this Rainbow Tie Dye Surprise Daisy Cake